 Is it stressful?
 For sure.
 Is my son worth it?
 Always.

-Knowing that God sees all even when no one else does helps me persevere.
-Jesus shepherds those that have young (Isaiah 40:11) and He will never leave me or forsake me (Hebrews 13:5).
+Knowing that God sees you even when no one else does can help you persevere.
+Jesus shepherds those that have young (Isaiah 40:11) and He will never leave or forsake His beloved children (Hebrews 13:5).

-I can rest in this, then take a deep breath.
+You and I can rest in this, then take a deep breath and trust God to lead.

 I found Meredith through Instagram, drawn to her heart in encouraging parents with special needs children.
 As a parent herself with a child on the Autism Spectrum, she offers her personal experience, compassion, and desire to champion for those who need an advocate.
 Welcoming another mama’s heart to Redeemed In Grace today.